ZaStack/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach will run a function on each element in an array and is allowed to change them while .map will actually return a new array after having run the function on each element.

 2. What is the difference between a function and a method?

+    A function is an unassociated piece of code that can be passed data to operate on.
+A method is a function within an object that has access to the data within the object it is associated with.

 3. What is closure?

+    A closure is formed when a function is created, and it includes the function as well as the lexical environment within which the function was declared.
+It gives the function automatic access to the variables inside of the closure when it is created.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Object Binding: "this" refers to whatever scope it is placed in.

+    Implicit Binding: Whenever a dot is used in calling a function, everything to the left of 	the dot is the scope that "this" will refer to.

+    New binding: When placed inside of an instance created by a constructor, "this" will refer to the new instance.

+    Explicit binding:  "this" is defined automatically when using the call and apply methods.

 5. Why do we need super() in an extended class?

+    It's used to call functions and keys/values into a child object or contructor.

 ## Project Set up